-A hearty Dutch oven Irish stew to celebrate St. Patrick's Day!
+Make a hearty Dutch oven Irish stew to celebrate St. Patrick's Day!
 Tender beef and vegetables are smothered in a finger-licking Guinness stout gravy.

 Have you ever tried cooking with stout or beer?
 If not, you should definitely start by making this Dutch oven Irish stew.
 Those tender beef pieces, that amazingly rich and flavorful gravy... you will probably have to cook a double batch because everybody will go for seconds.

 What can be more comforting than a rich, warming stew?
-I cook lots and lots of stews, from the famous Hungarian beef goulash to chicken paprikash with dumplings, rabbit stew, Polish sausage stew, or mushroom stew.
+I cook lots and lots of stews, from the famous Hungarian Beef Goulash to Chicken Paprikash with Dumplings, Rabbit Stew, Polish Sausage Stew, or Mushroom Stew.
 Or make the Irish Chicken with cabbage and potatoes!

 Jump to recipe

-- Many people add potato cubes as well, but I prefer not to do it and serve the stew with boiled or mashed potatoes on the side.
+Vegetables: Onions, garlic, carrots, and celery.
+Many people add potato cubes as well, but I prefer not to do it and serve the stew with boiled or mashed potatoes on the side.

-How to make Dutch Oven Irish Stew with Guinness?
+How to make Dutch Oven Irish Stew?

 - Beef: Cut the beef chuck into cubes, about 3 cm/ 1.2 inches.
 Dry well with paper towels.

 - Flour meat: Mix flour, salt, and pepper.
 Add some of the beef cubes and toss to coat with the flour.
 Pat gently to remove the excess flour (1).
+Coating the beef with a little flour before browning enhances flavor, creates a nice crust, and helps thicken the sauce.

 - Brown beef: Heat oil in the Dutch oven over high heat.
 Add some meat cubes and brown all over; about 5 minutes per batch (2,3).

-- Do not overcrowd the pot.
+- Remove onto a plate and repeat with the remaining beef.
 You might add a little more oil after about two batches if the pot seems too dry.

-- Return the beef and its juices to the pot.
+- Pour in the Guinness and deglaze the bottom of the pot, scraping.
+Return the beef and its juices to the pot.
 Add the bay leaves and enough beef broth just to cover the meat (5).

 Good to know!

-The pot: Use a thick-bottomed pot to make the beef stew, a cast-iron Dutch oven is the best kind of dish to use for a good stew (the Amazon affiliate link opens in a new tab).
+The pot: Use a thick-bottomed pot to make the beef stew.
+A cast-iron Dutch oven is the best kind of dish to use for a good stew (the Amazon affiliate link opens in a new tab).

 Recipe FAQs